16 Sep Keeping your plan to reality – The Optimism Bias

 Why have X-Gap meetings?

-You get the picture.
+Do you get the picture?
 There is simply no better way—without going off on vigilante fantasies—to hold people to their part of the plan.
 As well as keeping things on track, X-Gap meetings hold people accountable.
 The plan is who does what and when, and nobody can hide if something’s not done.
 Whether it’s an honest oversight or a shirked responsibility, the plan will have to change.
 You’ll be able to head off small problems before they snowball and become big ones.
 You’ll also know there’s an internal threat that might have to be managed in future plans.
 Working through those issues builds teamwork and mutual respect.

 X-Gap meetings also underscore the leader’s intent and desire for the mission.
-Just as the brief is the moment for a leader to stamp a personality on the mission, an X-Gap is the time to reset that personality.
+Just as the brief is the moment for a leader to stamp a personality on the mission, an X-Gap is a time to reset that personality.
 Every emphasis a leader makes and the mood they create in an X-Gap helps build the team’s culture.
 The leader is restating their responsibility for the plan and its delivery.